What is the Vesara style of Architecture? What are the characteristics and examples of Vesara Architecture?

 What is Vesara architecture, and how it was originated?

 Vesara architecture is a combination or hybrid form of Indian temple architecture, mainly of the north Indian Nagara and south Indian Dravidian styles that developed during the medieval period in India.
 It emerged during the 7th to 13th centuries CE and was popular in the Deccan region, particularly in the Chalukya and Rashtrakuta empires.
-This style features North Indian details, plans, and shapes [1] [2][4].
+This style features North Indian details, plans, and shapes.
+Vesara style of architecture complements both circular and elliptical forms.
+[1] [2][4].
 Some historians believe that the geographical location where it originated is Karnataka.
 The Chalukyas of Badami (500–753 AD) promoted this style of architecture by constructing a temple.
 Manyakhtea’s Rashtrakutas later redefined it.
 [3]

 The term “Vesara” is believed to be taken from the Sanskrit word “Vishra,” which means an area to take a long walk.
 [3] According to some Hindu and Indic texts, the Vesara style of architecture was popular in central parts of India.
 [3].
 This architectural style emerged during the Chalukya’s period but thrived during the Rashtrakuta period.
 [6]